-Your orthopaedic surgeon (a doctor who specialises in bone surgery) will explain how to prepare for your procedure.
-For example, if you smoke you will be asked to stop, as smoking increases your risk of getting a chest and wound infection, which can slow down your recovery.
+Your surgeon will explain how to prepare for your procedure.
+If you smoke, for example, you will be asked to stop.
+Smoking increases your risk of getting a chest or wound infection, which can slow down your recovery.
 It can also make your surgery less effective and lead to complications.

-Shoulder arthroscopy is routinely done as a day-case procedure.
+Shoulder arthroscopy is usually done as a day-case procedure in a hospital.
 This means you have the procedure and go home on the same day.

 If you're having a general anaesthetic, you’ll be asked to follow fasting instructions.
 This means not eating or drinking anything, usually for about six hours, before your surgery.
 This is for your own safety while you are under anaesthetic so it’s important to follow your anaesthetist’s advice.

 You may be asked to wear compression stockings to help prevent blood clots forming in the veins in your legs.
 You may need to have an injection of an anticlotting medicine called heparin as well as, or instead of, wearing compression stockings.

 Your nurse or surgeon will discuss with you what will happen before, during and after your procedure, including any pain you might have.
 If you’re unsure about anything, don’t be afraid to ask.
 No question is too small.
 It’s important that you feel fully informed so you feel happy to give your consent for the procedure to go ahead.
 You may be asked to do this by signing a consent form.

 Not everyone who has a problem with their shoulder will need to have an arthroscopy.
-Your doctor will usually be able to diagnose your shoulder problem by examining you and by using other tests such as an X-ray or an MRI scan.
+Your doctor will usually be able to diagnose your shoulder problem by examining you.
+You may also need to have some imaging tests, such as an X-ray, an ultrasound or an MRI scan.